NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/publication-mode.rst

   thus you should ensure that your repository server remains available and reachable at all times.

   > Would you like to publish with a 3rd party?
-[YES/NO]: YES
+[YES/NO]:

 3rd Party Mode
 --------------